Jury selected in vehicle attacks on Edmonton police officer, pedestrians | CBC News

 Sharif is charged with five counts of attempted murder.

 Exactly two years ago today, Const.
-Mike Chernyk, who was on duty outside an Eskimos game at Commonwealth Stadium, was hit by a vehicle.
+Mike Chernyk, who was on duty outside an Edmonton Eskimos football game at Commonwealth Stadium, was hit by a vehicle.

 The Edmonton police officer was also stabbed, but survived the attack.